doctorparadox/internet-essentials/README.md

 ## AI

-* [Attention is All You Need](https://github.com/doctorparadox/internet-essentials/blob/main/attention-is-all-you-need.pdf) -- The quintessential magic of the transformer model
+* [Attention is All You Need (2017)](https://github.com/doctorparadox/internet-essentials/blob/main/attention-is-all-you-need.pdf) -- The quintessential magic of the transformer model